Posted by BJ and Shalene in

-Meal-Planning Mondays
+Meal-Planning Monday,

 Hello lovely Moms Dish readers!
 I hope each of you had a wonderful weekend!
 It was gorgeous here.
 We've had an unseasonably temperate spring--it's usually quite hot by now--so we took advantage of time outside.
 I hope each of you had a restful Saturday and Sunday with time spent outdoors as well.
 Now to kick off this week, here's our third installment of Meal-Planning Mondays.
 I hope you enjoy!